Tensor product algorithms for inference of contact network from epidemiological data: Results

 \subsection{Austria road network}

 For this experiment we considered a more realistic example of a contact network, drawn from the road network in Austria, shown in Fig.~\ref{fig:austria}(a).
-From preliminary experiments we noted that both MCMC algorithms for Bayesian optimisation struggle to converge to the optimum.
-To partly mitigate this, we increased the size of the dataset.
-We generated $N_s=42$ samples of synthetic data for a $\eps$--SIS model with per contact transfer rate $\beta=1,$ individual recovery rate $\gamma=0.5$ and self--infection rate $\eps=0.01,$ for the duration of $T=1000$ time units, and again re-sampled the data to a uniform grid with the time step $\tau=0.1,$ hence creating $K=10^4$ data records for each data sample.
+As previously, we generated $N_s=42$ samples of synthetic data for a $\eps$--SIS model with per contact transfer rate $\beta=1,$ individual recovery rate $\gamma=0.5$ and self--infection rate $\eps=0.01.$ However, from preliminary experiments we noted that both MCMC algorithms for Bayesian optimisation struggle to converge to the optimum.
+To partly mitigate this, we increased the size of each dataset to $K=10^4$ data records, created by observing the state for the duration of $\tmax=1000$ time units at uniform time grid with the step $\tstep=0.1.$

 From the contrasts shown on Fig.~\ref{fig:austria}(b), we see that removal of any of two links that produces a disconnected graph $\Grid$ results in a very high contrast, \( \Mean{\log_{10}\Like(\Grid)-\log_{10}\Like(\Grid_\star)} \lesssim -400. \) Removing or adding other links results in a connected $\Grid$ and hence a moderate value of the contrast \( \Mean{\log_{10}\Like(\Grid)-\log_{10}\Like(\Grid_\star)} \in [-100,-15]. \)